Return To Campus Plan

 All those under specialist care are highly recommended to complete of information release form and give chronic care continuation form to their specialist to complete fax to health services so that we may better serve you and meet your chronic care needs.

 For those who have had allergy testing and are currently receiving allergy injections, Lipscomb Health Services can continue administering allergy shots.
-You must have had your first two injections at the allergist’s office and not have had more than four months lapse since your last injection.
+You must have had your first two injections at the allergist’s office and not have had more than one month lapse since your last injection.

 The patient is responsible for getting the serum vials to and from the LU Health Center and for making appointments to receive allergy shots.
 Students must have an office visit with our Nurse Practitioner prior to initiative shots in our clinic.
 It is required that anyone getting an allergy shot stay 30 minutes afterward for monitoring, check with a nurse before leaving and have their own EpiPen.

 An allergy shot consent form must be signed and on file.
 Both a nurse and provider must be in the clinic at the time of allergy shots so appointments are necessary.
-Appointments for allergy shots can be made 8 to 11 a.m. and 1:30 to 3:30 p.m.
-Monday through Friday
+Allergy shots are by appointment only.

 We do not do allergy testing but can refer those who are having severe allergic symptoms.